 Possible causes of conductive hearing loss include illness, aging, head trauma, exposure to loud noise, genetics, or drugs that are toxic to hearing.

 NOTE: Mixed hearing loss is a combination of conductive and sensorineural hearing loss.
 This occurs when there’s damage in the outer/middle ear and the inner ear or auditory nerve.

 Hearing Loss Symptoms

 Typically, friends and family will notice difficulty in hearing before it becomes apparent to the person with the loss.
 Other factors, like diabetes, poor circulation, and certain medications can make things worse.
-If you can say yes to any of the following questions, you may have hearing loss:
+If you can say yes to any of the following questions, you may have hearing loss.

 A Message to Caregivers

 If you’re noticing symptoms in a friend or family member, remember that they may still be in denial.
 Rather than pushing someone to get a hearing aid, a hearing test is an impartial measurement that takes subjectivity out of the equation.
-But ultimately, the person with the hearing loss has to come to terms with it.
+But ultimately, the person with the loss of hearing has to come to terms with it.

 There are treatment options available depending on the cause and severity of the hearing loss.
 In most cases, a hearing aid is the perfect choice to correct the effects of hearing loss and get back to the life you and your loved ones deserve.